Ferrero’s activities to achieve sustainability along its hazelnut value chain include the traceability of this ingredient.

 Ensuring quality and freshness

 The hazelnuts used in Nutella® come from hazelnut orchards, which are mainly found in Mediterranean type climates.
-Our hazelnuts come from different parts of the world, the three main origins are Turkey, Italy and Chile.
+Our hazelnuts come from different parts of the world, our main origins are Turkey, Italy, Chile and the USA.
 Turkey’s Black Sea region is the world’s largest producer of hazelnuts and as a consequence where we source the main part of our hazelnuts.
 Ferrero’s expertise and tradition with this fruit goes back to its roots in Italy, as supply can also be found in Piedmont - where Ferrero was founded - as well as in Lazio and Campania.
 The harvest takes place between the beginning of August and the end of September.

 Sustainability in Hazelnut Sourcing